 Try to Reduce the Amount of Shade

-For lawns in shade, hedges, shrubs and trees can be pruned more than once a year – depending on the species and whether or not there are birds nesting in them.
-As a result, I like to prune ornamental shrubs in winter, while the plants are dormant and again in spring/summer immediately after flowering.
-But do take advice from a horticulturist.
-Fruit trees are a different kettle of fish – be sure you know what you’re doing before slicing into them.
+Hedges, shrubs and trees can be pruned more than once a year – depending on the species and whether or not there are birds nesting in them.
+As a result, it is often best to prune ornamental shrubs in winter, while the plants are dormant and again in spring/summer immediately after flowering.
+Nonetheless, do take advice from a horticulturist as plants like fruit trees are a different kettle of fish – be sure you know what you’re doing before slicing into them.

 Raise the height of the mower

-So many of us Brits like to keep our lawns mown really really short.
-Scalped almost.
-Personally I don’t understand that – because grass “harvests” life-giving sunlight through its leaves.
+A modified lawn care regime could be the trick to a healthier lawn.
+So many of us in the UK like to keep our lawns mown really short, yet grass “harvests” life-giving sunlight through its leaves.
 The bigger the total surface area of the leaves is – the more sunlight the plant can harvest.
 Therefore, the more sunlight it harvests, the healthier it is.

-For lawns in shade, where sunlight is in short supply, your grass will truly appreciate being allowed to grow a little bit longer.
-My own lawn is maintained at around 5cm long.
-It’s a deep green colour, its lush and I rarely see any signs of fusarium patch disease or redthread disease.
+For lawns in shade, where sunlight is in short supply, your grass will truly appreciate being allowed to grow a little bit longer, perhaps maintained at around 5cm long.
+It will take on a deep green colour, and you will rarely see any signs of Fusarium Patch Disease or Redthread Disease.